 How I Learned to Dress for Work (and Still Feel Like Myself)

 When you graduate from college and enter the “real world,” the learning curve can be steep.
 You have to get a job, find a place to live, and weather the psychological transition from confident college senior to fledgling professional.
-It’s not always acknowledged, but one of the trickiest parts of this transition can be figuring out how to dress for the workplace, while still retaining your personal style.
+It’s not always acknowledged, but one of the trickiest parts of this transition is to learn how to dress for work, while still retaining your personal style.

 It’s not always an easy balance to strike.
 Go too casual, and you could commit a number of rookie mistakes; but go too corporate, and you’ll end up feeling like a robot.